thomas4019/expressa/doc/database.md

 ### Generic JSON Database API

-Each of the database implementations provides the following methods.
-You can access a collection's database using `api.db[collectionName]
+You can access a collection's database using `expressa.db[collectionName].action where action is one of the following:

 * all - returns all documents
 * find - returns array of documents matching the mongo query